piku235/JungiThemeBundle/Resources/doc/installation.md

 ##### SessionThemeResolver

 The SessionThemeResolver uses the session mechanism for holding the theme name.
-It doesn't take any arguments, so the `arguments` doesn't must be provided.
+It doesn't take any arguments.

 ```yaml
 # app/config/config.yml